dbarkan/drp-clusters/README.md

 ## Prerequisites
 - drp-clusters is run with Python 2.7.15 in a 64-bit Linux environment
 - [MODELLER libraries](https://salilab.org/modeller/) are required for large components of the software.
+- Tests are ideally run in the [nose framework](https://nose.readthedocs.io/en/latest/)

 ## Installing
 - The drpclusters package can be installed using pip: